Neutron moderation spectrum considering inelastic scattering

 where $\overline{E}_1^{\,(L)}=\frac{1}{2}\left( \vec{\overline{V}}_1^{\,(L)} \right)^2$; $\cos \beta$ -- cosine of the angle between $\vec{V}_{10}^{\,(L)}$ and $\vec{V}_{20}^{\,(L)}$, expressed through scalar product $\left( \vec{V}_{10}^{\,(L)} , \vec{V}_{20}^{\,(L)} \right)$ in the following way:

 $\cos \gamma$ -- cosine of the angle between $\vec{\overline{V}}_1^{\,(L)}$ and $\vec{V}_{20}^{\,(L)}$:

-As shown below, the expression (\ref{eq39}) would suffice for our goals and it's not necessary to present further transformations of (\ref{eq39}) and (\ref{eq40}) and associated to them (\ref{eq41}) that provide a final set of expressions giving an exact solution of the considered kinematic problem of neutron inelastic scattering at a nucleus, considering thermal motion of the nucleus, because it leads only to a set of lengthy expressions because intermediate solution of the problem (\ref{eq39}) includes cosines of the angles between neutron and nucleus vectors (\ref{eq40}) and (\ref{eq41}).
-Therefore these cosines values must be transformed into $L$-system, i.e. it requires several additional relations of transforming unit vectors that determine neutron and nucleus velocity after scattering into $L$-system.
-Therefore reducing the solution to a single analytic expression in this case and its consideration in this paper is pointless.
+As is be shown below, for our purposes it is sufficient to limit oneself to expression (\ref{eq39}) without performing the rest of the transformations of the Eq.~(\ref{eq39})-(\ref{eq41}) and obtaining the exact solution of the considered kinematic problem.
+It would only yield a set of lengthy expressions, since the intermediate solution of the problem (\ref{eq39}) includes the angles between the neutron and nucleus velocity vectors (\ref{eq40}) and (\ref{eq41}).
+These cosines would also require the adaptation to the $L$-system.
+Therefore reducing the solution to a single analytic expression is pointless within the present paper.